 Twelve voting members and three guests attended the meeting, which was chaired by our President Paula Zankel.
 Among the highlights of the meeting was the election of Mike Blum, Ryan Evans, Arlene Taylor and Brett Zankel to TWO YEAR TERMs (terms expire in September 2022) on the CCWPA Board of Directors.

-For the complete Minutes of this meeting, please visit this link.
+For the complete Minutes of this meeting, please

 OUR CREEK WALK WAS A HUGE SUCCESS!